lans.cloud Tools

 A Seating Chart Generator That Understands Real Classrooms

 Purely random seating charts have a flaw every teacher knows: the two students who cannot sit together always seem to land side by side.
-This free seating chart generator fixes that with constraints— mark pairs to keep apart and students who must sit in the front row, set your room's rows and desks per row, and generate.
+This free seating chart generator fixes that with constraints — mark pairs to keep apart, pairs who must sit together, and students who belong in the front row, pick your room shape (rows, table groups, a horseshoe, or a discussion circle), and generate.
 The randomizer respects every rule, and the reshuffle button gives you a fresh compliant arrangement any time.

 How to Create a Seating Chart in Under a Minute